airbytehq/airbyte/docs/contributing/contributing-to-dataline/templates/source-documentation-template.md

 #### Resulting schema
 Is the schema changed or altered in any way?
 If so, mention how.

-Does this source have a fixed schema? (e.g: SaaS API like ExchangeRateIO) if so, point to the schema
+Does this source have a fixed schema? (e.g: SaaS API like ExchangeRateIO) if so, point to the schema or include it here directly

 #### Data Type Mapping
 This section should contain a table mapping each of the source's data types to Dataline types.
 At the moment,